Nintails-TF/tabula-rasa/tabula-rasa/02_Professional/Security/HTB/CDSA/Academy Modules/Security monitoring and SIEM Fundamentals.md

 SIEMs differ from regular log-aggregation tools as they conduct various techniques to meet the demands of a security team or business.
 ### Parsing:

-Parsing in a SIEM involves converting raw, unstructured logs into structured fields that can be searched, correlated, and analyzed.
+Parsing in a SIEM involves converting raw, unstructured logs into structured fields that can be searched, correlated, and analysed.
 This ensures logs from different sources share a consistent format through **normalization**, allowing the SIEM to effectively centralize and interpret data.

 The process typically includes **pattern matching** (using regex to identify log structures), **field extraction** (labelling values like user, IP, or event ID), and **type conversion** (transforming strings into usable data types such as integers or timestamps).